By: Team CS2103-F09-3 Since: Sep 2019 Licence: MIT

 3.3.1.
 Current Implementation

-The version tracking mechanism (or commit mechanism) is facilitated by VersionTrackingManager
+The version tracking mechanism (or commit mechanism) is facilitated by VersionTrackingManager.

-It is stored as an instance attribute of a ModulePlanner
+It is stored as an instance attribute of a ModulePlanner object.

 Additionally, it implements the following operations: